-Reaching the first anniversary of the start of the COVID-19 pandemic is a dubious milestone.
-It’s good to have a year behind us, but there is still a difficult road ahead.
-That’s especially true for small and medium-sized (SMB) retailers that have spent a year trying to stay viable and are now challenged to meet new consumer expectations.
+The pandemic accelerated progress toward a digital world, but there’s still work to do for small and medium-sized businesses (SMBs).
+SMB retailers have spent the past few years trying to stay viable and are now challenged to meet new consumer expectations.
 Making the right moves now are critical to the future of these businesses.

 One way you can help your clients is to share insights from research, such as SOTI’s From Bricks to Clicks: State of Mobility in Retail 2021 Report, to help them make informed decisions about their businesses.

 The survey, commissioned by SOTI and performed by Arlington Research, asked 6,000 consumers in eight markets worldwide about a variety of retail engagements and the experiences they expect as customers.

 These three findings are particularly valuable to SMB retailers and the value-added reseller (VAR) that provide solutions and services to them:

 1Delivery is the New Black

 Consumers embraced online ordering through social distancing and stay-at-home orders, but the survey found that 57 percent are frustrated by the shipping and delivery experiences retailers offer.